 - Integrate retinoids at night.
 Dr. Krishna and Dr. Kashlan are huge fans of retinoids for blackhead removal and prevention.
 Retinoids keep the pores clear by promoting healthy exfoliation.
 Use them as part of your nighttime skincare routine, as they can make your skin more sensitive to the sun if applied in the morning.

 Get a derm-grade retinoid for blackhead removal

 The most effective retinoid can’t be store-bought.
 And you can’t ensure you’re getting the right concentration of this powerful active for your skin by grabbing something off the shelf at Sephora.
 Tretinoin is a dermatology-grade retinoid that’s 20 times more potent than over-the-counter retinol1.
 It has 50 years of research to back up its safety and efficacy, including for blackhead removal2.

-Night Shift is a dermatologist-formulated tretinoin serum tailored to your skin and delivered by doctors online.
+Night Shift is a dermatologist-formulated Tretinoin serum tailored to your skin by doctors online.
 After sharing your skin story, a provider will determine the best concentration for your skin.
 They’ll write a prescription if applicable.
 Then, you’ll get your tailored retinoid serum in the mail.
 It’s that easy!

 New to retinoids or have sensitive skin?
 Your provider may send you a starter strength to start to give you a chance to adapt to your new serum.
 Then, increase over time to the strength that’s optimal for your skin.

 Questions?
 Skincare can be confusing, but we’re here to help.
 Feel free to reach out if you have any questions.

 - Mukherjee, S., et al. (2006, December).
 Retinoids in the treatment of skin aging: An overview of clinical efficacy and safety.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2699641/